apollographql/router/apollo-federation/src/sources/connect/json_selection/README.md

-Since the `JSONSelection` syntax is meant to be embedded within GraphQL string literals, and GraphQL shares the same `'...'` and `"..."` string literal syntax as `JSONSelection`, it can be visually confusing to embed a `JSONSelection` string literal (denoted by the `StringLiteral` non-terminal) within a GraphQL string.
+Since the `JSONSelection` syntax is meant to be embedded within GraphQL string literals, and GraphQL shares the same `'...'` and `"..."` string literal syntax as `JSONSelection`, it can be visually confusing to embed a `JSONSelection` string literal (denoted by the `LitString` non-terminal) within a GraphQL string.

 Fortunately, GraphQL also supports multi-line string literals, delimited by